iwashun22/JS-Promise/README.md

 runAsync('John', 'Cena') // console the error
 ```

-#### You can try it yourself, and hopefully this make you understand little more.
+#### You can try it yourself, and hopefully it makes you understand little more.